1. HOME

 Return to Top

-Here's a short sample thank you speech for you to see how it could be done.
+Here's a short example thank you speech for you to see how it could be done.
 There are many ways covering the required content.
-This is one.
+This is just one.

 The person giving this speech is thanking an organization for giving him an award.